-Within the model of the original Nakamoto's paper [Nak09], we consider two kinds of processes: Clients and nodes 1.
+Within the model of the original Nakamoto's paper [Nak09], we consider two kinds of processes: clients and nodes $^{1}$ .

 Assumption 1 (Synchrony).
 We assume a synchronous network, i.e., every message sent by a process is delivered within a known a priori delay.
-The delay is typically a few seconds, and the important assumption is that this is much smaller than the "delay between blocks" that we will define.
+The important assumption is that this delay is negligible compared to the other scale of time, which we denote as "delay between blocks", that we will define.

 Permissionless membership.
-Processes they can join or leave the protocol at any time.
-A physical entity can simulate as many Clients and/or node as it wants for free 2.
-More details are given for information in §5.1: limiting denial of service from clients by transaction fees, and Appendix A: authentication of values and client's anonymity.
+Processes can join or leave the protocol at any time.
+A physical entity can emulate as many clients and/or nodes as it wants for free $^2$ .
+The useful observation for what follows, is that the total computing power of the emulated processes, is lower than the computing power of the physical entity emulating them.